Might your need to be more successful at influencing and persuasion

 Once more he does his best to satisfy the customer’s concern, and then tries again to close the sale.

-Yet more needs met by this training in influencing and persuasion without argument
+from this training in influencing and persuasion

 - When trying to persuade people you often find yourself entrenched in adversarial debate.
 It rarely succeeds in winning people over to your point of view, but you have no other way.